GO-Loc-GO/Assignment-Tester/readme.txt

 Note:

-1. When using the python test program, please set your output files' name to "the name of the configuration file" + '.test'.
+1. When using the python test program, please set your output files' name to "the name of the configuration file" + '.test' in the corresponding configuration file.

 2. Please ensure that these files are in the same location as your java files.